 Each student is to interview a leader and report their key findings and insights to the class later in the semester (4 - 6 minutes).
 A sign-up sheet with class presentation times will be provided in class.
 Students will briefly share the key insights gleaned from the interview.
-A written summary of the key learnings from the interview is to be submitted to the instructor via a Moodle dropbox.
+A written summary of the key learnings from the interview is to be submitted to the instructor via a Moodle dropbox by the start of class on November 17.
 APA formatting IS NOT REQUIRED for this assignment.

-As I have suggested in class, I would approach the leader seeking to interview them about leadership and decisionmaking.
+As I have suggested in class, I would approach the leader seeking to interview them about leadership and decision-making.
 You will need to tell them that the purpose is to help you learn about how leaders make decisions in our complex organizational environment, and that you will be sharing a summary of the insights with your professor and classmates.
 The interviewee's comments will not be shared beyond the classroom nor published anywhere.